 Problem Statement 1 (Prioritized): Attendance continues to be a concern.
-As a campus, we are averaging about 92%, and our goal is 96%.
+As a campus, we are averaging about 95%, and our goal is 96% or higher.
 Root Cause: Research shows that missing school impacts academic and social/emotional success.
-PK3 and PK4 had the lowest attendance rate of 91% and 92%.
-More understanding and communication is needed among parents regarding the PreK program and the importance of attendance.
+First grade had the lowest attendance rate of 92%.
+More understanding and communication is needed among parents regarding attendance requirements and the importance of attendance.